inspec/inspec-habitat/docs/resources/habitat_service.md

 ## Resource Parameters

-Use [resource parameters](https://www.inspec.io/docs/reference/glossary/#resource-parameter) to identify the particular Service you wish to test.
+Use [resource parameters](https://www.inspec.io/docs/reference/glossary/#resource-parameter) to identify the particular service you wish to test.

 ### origin

-Required String.
+Required string.
 The name of the `origin` (distribution facility) of the package that provides the service.

 ```ruby
 # Most common origin is 'core', publicly distributed packages created by Chef